-Blue Wolf Brewing, Brooklyn Park’s first brewery, serves freshly made German-style beers.
+Blue Wolf Brewing Company serves freshly made German-style beers.
 The brewery has everything from light beers to strong double IPAs.
 On the lighter end is the Wolf Cry, a rye beer that’s the perfect brew for craft beer novices thanks to its subtle hop flavor.
 Beer aficionados will likely opt for the Wolf Apparition, a strong and hearty double IPA.
 Want to learn more about the beer-making process?
 All of Blue Wolf’s tanks and taps are on display, and the bartenders are happy to show you around.

 You’ll love the brewery’s intimate atmosphere and the variety of board games to keep your group entertained.
 On Friday nights you can catch a local band, and Blue Wolf offers beer and yoga sessions on some weekends.

 A tiki bar in the Twin Cities?
 It’s true!
 Psycho Suzi's serves island-inspired drinks in a kitschy setting with palm fronds, tiki torches and colorful string lights.
 All of its cocktails come with a skull rating – the more skulls, the stronger the drink, and the drink names are as colorful as the decorations.
 Try a Psycho Zombie, a mix of rum, cola and cherry or lime slushie, or indulge in The Cannibal – dark rum mixed with pineapple, fresh lime and almonds.
 Another house favorite is the Native’s Curse, a blend of rum, passion fruit, coconut and citrus.